 Skyhawk Football | Jordon Hankins - Associate Head Coach/Defensive Coordinator

-Last season, Hankins coached two of the best linebackers in the nation in Ben Johnson and Tony Bell.
+In 2013, Hankins coached two of the best linebackers in the nation in Ben Johnson and Bell.
 Johnson led the Ohio Valley Conference for the second straight season in tackles (102) while Bell sat atop of the league rankings in sacks (10.5) and tackles for loss (15).
 Both Skyhawks earned All-American honors for their remarkable seasons.
 Hankins also coached a special teams’ unit that led the OVC in PAT kicking (33-for-33, 1.000) and ranked second in punting (37.4 net yards per punt).

 Hankins, who played linebacker from 2001-03 for head coaches Sam McCorkle and Matt Griffin, graduated from UT Martin in 2005.
 Hankins finished his career with 31 solo tackles and 51 total tackles.

 A native of Hohenwald, Tenn., Hankins prepped at Lewis County High School where he helped lead the team to three regional football championships.
 He rushed for more than 1,000 yards his senior year and was named a 1998 Mr. Football Finalist.
 He earned all-state honors in both football and baseball.

 Hankins has both a bachelor's (2005) and master's degree (2012) in education from UT Martin.
 He also has a physical education endorsement.
 He is married to the former Christa Webb (a Skyhawk softball alum who also received her master's degree from UT Martin) and has three children, Colt, Case and Jolee Faye.

 NCAA FCS Statistics